aymericzip/intlayer/apps/backend/src/utils/auditDictionary/PROMPT.md

    - **Manage Localizations:** If the required languages contains similar languages, as `en` and `en-GB`, consider `en` as English US and `en-GB` as English UK, and insert or review both translations to maintain clarity and correctness.
    - **Order Translations:** If the translations are not in the same order as the required languages list, consider reordering the translations to maintain clarity and correctness.
    - **Escape Special Characters:** If the translations contain special characters, escape them using the appropriate escape sequence.
+   - **Respect the tags instructions:** If the tags instructions are provided, ensure that the audited file adheres to them.

 6. **Example Scenario:**